samoseley/ecs171projectspeeddating/README.md

 ## introduction
 Dating sites like Tinder, Bumble, EHarmony, etc. all have algorithms that are suppose to match two people as potential partners based soley on self-reported attributes.
 The importance of these algorithms' accuracy is at an all time high due to the fact online dating (speed dating) is the number one way adults are meeting in today's society.

-Our group thought it would be interesting to test the accuracy of these algorithms.
-We accomplished this by first asking ourselves what do we think makes two people a match?
-We came up with three topics: shared interests/hobbies, how you percieve yourself, and how a potential partner percieves you.
-Thus, all we had to do was create three different models to test if each of these three topics had a high influence on the algorithm's matching process.
+Our group decided to analyze one of these algorithms to determine which attributes were most important when it comes to matching two potential people together.
+This topic was interesting to us because speed dating is a prominent aspect of most young adult lives today, and we wanted to understand more about what makes two people a match.

+The importance of functional, accurate models that can analyze such algorithms cannot be overstated.
+By analyzing and determining important attributes in speed dating, companies such as Tinder, Bumble, EHarmony, etc. can more accurately match compatible partners together, and eliminate the excess uncompatible matches to create a more streamline process.